Progress Monitoring and Curriculum-Based Measurement

 Testing but not teaching.
 Some students receive CBM probes reliably but receive little change in their instruction regardless of the results.
 The probe scores become an administrative record rather than an instructional tool.
 This is the pattern Stecker, Fuchs, and Fuchs (2005) identified as the primary failure mode: data collected, not used.

 Using CBM as punishment.
 In some school cultures, CBM probes are associated exclusively with being 'pulled out' or identified as struggling.
 When students experience the probe as a stressor rather than a growth tool, performance anxiety contaminates the scores.
-Sharing the graph with the student, celebrating upward trends, and framing each probe as a chance to see how much they have grown reframes the process.
-Students who monitor their own progress show greater motivation and self-efficacy in classroom research, consistent with findings on retrieval practice and self-regulation.
+Sharing the graph with the student, celebrating upwards trends, and framing each probe as a chance to see how much they have grown reframes the process.
+Students who monitor their own progress show greater motivation and self-efficacy in classroom research, consistent with findings on retrieval practise and self-regulation.

 ---